martinty/automated-testing/README.md

 - Every header file needs the extension .h
 - Only works with oving03 (cannonball) at the moment
 - Every function has to be declared exactly the same as in the assignment
-- The delivered code has to be in a runnable state

 ## Install Boost